 Ultimately, returns will require the resources of your team, ranging from the warehouse to customer service.

-- Dedicated teams: for larger operations, assigning specific individuals to handling restocking or fielding customer service inquiries on the topic ensures that tasks are handled efficiently as well as makes tracking costs easier to manage.
+- Dedicated teams: for larger operations, assigning specific individuals to handle restocking or fielding customer service inquiries on the topic ensures that tasks are handled efficiently as well as makes tracking costs easier to manage.

 See our guide on how what to include in your return policy.